cloudtruth/cloudtruth-cli/README.md

 This project makes use of the semi-standard Rust [log crate](https://crates.io/crates/log) to provide runtime logging.
 In order to see the log, you can set the `RUST_LOG` environment value to a [standard log level value](https://docs.rs/log/0.4.14/log/enum.Level.html).
 Notably, our HTTP client library will emit a lot of helpful information about the request & response cycle at the _trace_ level.

+### Testing Artifact Generation

+Generation of build artifacts is done using a GitHub Actions workflow and in many cases cannot be done in a local development environment.
+To test changes to the artifact output, you can follow this workflow:

+1. Make your code changes and push to a branch.
+2. Create a tag for your branch and push following SemVer rules, for example _0.1.3-pre_.
+3. This creates a draft release and you can check the results in the Actions tab.
+4. You can delete the draft release and the artifacts after you are done, then submit a pull request to get your changes into the _master_ branch.